 What you can do in the meantime

 You may need a prescription antibiotic to clear your infection.
-However, until you see your doctor, you can wash the injured area with soap and water and then apply an over-the-counter cream or ointment.
+However, until you see your doctor, you can wash the injured area with soap and water and place a cool, damp cloth over the affected area for relief.

 You Are ...
 The Campaign for Mayo Clinic